 - Employee needs to be able to travel to Capitol Hill and distribute (lift and carry) boxes of materials.

 General office working conditions, the noise level in the work environment is usually quiet.

 HOW TO APPLY

-Interested applicants please reference Government Relations and External Affairs Coordinator in your subject line and submit a letter of interest, along with your resume and salary history to us via e-mail at: HR@defenders.org
+Interested applicants please reference Government Relations and External Affairs Coordinator position in your subject line and submit a letter of interest, along with your resume and salary history to us via e-mail at: HR@defenders.org.

 It is the policy of Defenders of Wildlife to provide equal employment opportunity to all qualified individuals without regard to their race, color, religion, national origin, sex, age, disability, or any other characteristic protected by law, in all personnel actions.

 Defenders of Wildlife is a national, non-profit membership organization dedicated to the protection of all native wild animals and plants in their natural communities.
 Our employees work in an environment that is inclusive and honors each of our unique perspectives and backgrounds.
 We believe that the conservation of biological diversity is best advanced by the contributions of people of diverse backgrounds, experiences, beliefs and cultures.
 We strive toward a collective goal of including all people in the conservation of our Nation’s wildlife and wild places.